lcp

 Use the Gout Treatment Algorithm from the Quality Use of Medicines Alliance for at-a-glance guidance on best practice management for gout and gout flares.
 The Algorithm reflects current Australian recommendations and is endorsed by the ARA, ANZMUSC and Cochrane Musculoskeletal.

-Earn 2.5 hours of Measuring Outcomes CPD and reflect on your management of patients with gout by completing our mini-audit.
+Earn 2.5 hours of Measuring Outcomes (MO) CPD and reflect on your management of patients with gout by completing our mini-audit.

 References